 - PCT1637: Scribbly gum Wallum Banksia Prickly-leaved Paperbark heathy coastal woodland on coastal lowlands. - PCT1646: Smooth-barked Apple Blackbutt Old Man Banksia woodland on coastal sands of the Central and Lower North Coast. - PCT1651: Parramatta red gum Fern-leaved banksia Melaleuca sieberi swamp woodland of the Tomaree Peninsula. - PCT1724: Broad-leaved Paperbark Swamp Oak Saw Sedge swamp forest on coastal lowlands of the Central Coast and Lower North Coast.
 This PCT is commensurate with Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions, which is listed as an endangered ecological community under the Biodiversity Conservation Act (BC Act). - PCT1725: Swamp Mahogany Broad-leaved Paperbark Swamp Water Fern Plume Rush swamp forest on coastal lowlands of the Central Coast and Lower North Coast.
-This PCT is commensurate with Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions, which is listed as an endangered ecological community under the BC Act. - PCT1734: Wallum Bottlebrush Leptocarpus tenax Baloskion pallens Wallum sedge heath of the lower North Coast. - PCT1742: Jointed Twig-rush sedgeland.
+This PCT is commensurate with Swamp Sclerophyll Forest on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions, which is listed as an endangered ecological community under the BC Act. - PCT1734: Wallum Bottlebrush Leptocarpus tenax Baloskion pallens Wallum sedge heath of the lower North Coast.

+PCT1742: Jointed Twig-rush sedgeland.
 This PCT is commensurate with Freshwater Wetlands on Coastal Floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions.

 Four species credit species have been recorded at the Williamtown SAP: Crinia tinnula (Wallum Froglet), Phascolarctos cinereus (Koala), Petaurus norfolcensis (Squirrel Glider) and Eucalyptus parramattensis subsp. decadens (Earps Gum).
 A fifth species, Lathamus discolor (Swift Parrot), is included in the assessment as the Important Area Mapping for the species occurs within the Williamtown SAP.
-An additional species (Callistemon linearifolius) may occur within the Williamtown SAP, however, confirmation of the species identification is currently being sought from the Royal Botanic Gardens Plant Identification Service.

-Based on the retention of the Environmental Protection Area, and assuming full clearing within the development precincts, the Williamtown SAP would require a total of 871 ecosystem credits (indicative only).
-A breakdown of credits by PCT/vegetation zone is provided in the Table E1 below.
+Based on the retention of the Environmental Protection Area, and assuming full clearing within the development precincts, the Williamtown SAP would require a total of 51 ecosystem credits (indicative only).
+A breakdown of credits by PCT/vegetation zone is provided in the Table E.1 below.